QwantResearch/text-classifier/README.md

 Text Classifier
 =========

-A new C++ API for Intention classification at Qwant Research.
+A new C++ API for text classification at Qwant Research.
 The API is based on [`fasttext`](https://fasttext.cc/).

 ## Installation